jsproperties/properties/README.md

 ]
 ```

-There is also a method `parseToProperties(input)` which generates ouput like:
+There is also a method `parseToProperties(input)` which generates output like:

 ```
 {